Revisiting Quantum Stabilization of the Radion in Randall-Sundrum Model: Radion Potential from a Bulk Gauge Field

-and taking the same procedure as the previous subsection.
-We obtain the following numerically-fitted effective potential:
+and taking the same procedures as the previous subsection.
+The radion potential is estimated as

 where $A,B$ are renormalization constants.
-This potential is concave and can stabilize the radion VEV.
-Also, it has a logarithmic dependence on $e^{-kr_f}$ and can generate a large hierarchy of $e^{-kr_f}$ from a natural value of $B$.

-As an example, we impose the following renormalization condition to have the radion VEV stabilized at $kr_f=31\ (\simeq \log(10~{\rm TeV}/0.1M_P))$, and also have vanishing cosmological constant in 4D effective theory:
+This potential has a minimum and can stabilize the radion VEV.
+Also, it has logarithmic dependence on $e^{-kr_f}$ and can generate a large hierarchy of $e^{-kr_f}$ from a natural value of $B$.
+As an example, we impose the following renormalization condition to have the radion VEV stabilized at $kr_f=31\ (\simeq \log(10~{\rm TeV}/0.1M_P))$ and also have vanishing cosmological constant in 4D effective theory:

-The value of $B$ fixed by the above renormalization condition is $B=-(0.17)^4n_{\rm g}$.
-Although the value of $B$ has no solid physical meaning, we may state that it is a natural value of $O((0.1)^4)$, which means that we have successfully generated a large hierarchy of $e^{-kr_f}$ without fine-tuning of $B$.
+The value of $B$ fixed by the above renormalization condition is $B=-(0.16)^4n_{\rm g}$.
+Although the value of $B$ has no solid physical meaning, we see that it is a natural value of $O((0.1)^4)$, which means that we have successfully generated a large hierarchy of $e^{-kr_f}$ without fine-tuning of $B$.

-The present radion stabilization mechanism allows us to make a restrictive prediction on the radion mass.
-Noting that the kinetic term of $f(x)$ is non-canonical as given by Eq.~(\ref{radionkin}), we find the radion mass to be
+We study the mass of the radion.
+Noting that the kinetic term of $f(x)$ is non-canonical as in Eq.~(\ref{radionkin}), we calculate the radion mass as

-for $k\,r_f\gtrsim5$. \\
+for $e^{-kr_f}\ll1$. \\